 Hunters Element Edge Pouches

-I had a particular plan for these – but wasn’t sure what I was going to need – so got one of each.
+I had a particular plan for these – but wasn’t sure what I would need – so I got one of each.

 You won’t fit a box of ammo in the small, the medium, one and nearly a second, and the large will take three – with space on top – I tried putting a fourth box in there, but it won’t zip closed at that point.

-All the pouches have a mesh divider on the back face as well as sewn in ammo holders.
+All the pouches have a mesh divider on the back face and sewn-in ammo holders.

-All made out of the same material as the packs, the DRYstealth water resistant material.
+All are made out of the same material as the packs, the DRYstealth water-resistant material.
 So – not going to make too much sound when pushing through the bush.